-(The 2-Rail / 3-Rail Switch is located underneath the Tender).
+(The 2-Rail / 3-Rail Switch is located underneath a hatch, on top of the Tender).
 Your locomotive can be configured to operate on 2-Rail or 3-Rail track.
 From the factory the locomotive is configured to operate on 3-Rail Track.
 To configure the locomotive for 2-Rail track operation, please do the following: